kudashevs/laravel-share-buttons/README.md

 ### Local options (optional parameters)

-Each of the [add share button methods](#add-buttons) takes several arguments.
-These are local options that will be applied to the specific element only.
-The local options have the **higher priority**.
+Any of the [share button methods](#add-buttons), that generates a button, accepts several arguments.
+These options are local because they will be applied to the specific element only.
+The local options have a **higher priority**.
 Therefore, they will overwrite the global options if there is any overlap.
 At the moment, the package supports the following local options:
 ```
 'id' => 'value'                  # Adds an HTML id attribute to the button link
 'class' => 'value'               # Adds an HTML class attribute to the button link